 FLMC-1431 Video Graphics and Visual Effects I

-(4-3-3).
-An introduction to applications of the computer in video production.
-Emphasis on the design and production of two-dimensional static and animated visuals.
-Topics include the design of PC computer graphics workstation development and development of a rationale for selecting software, hardware, and peripherals.
+(4-3-3) A course in applications of computers for video production.
+Design of computer graphic workstations and development of a rationale for selecting software, hardware, and peripherals.

 FLMC-2431 Video Graphics and Visual Effects II